NFT-Oasis/Provenonce-DAO/Provenonce DAO/README.md

-# My Dapp
+# Provenonce DAO framework

 This project is for the blockchain application My Dapp.
 It contains code for the Smart Contract, web-based dapp and NodeJS server.

 # Pre-requisites

-In order to develop and build "My Dapp," the following pre-requisites must be installed:
+In order to develop and build "Provenonce DAO," the following pre-requisites must be installed:

 * [Visual Studio Code](https://code.visualstudio.com/download) (or any IDE for editing Javascript)
 * [NodeJS](https://nodejs.org/en/download/)